 Interactive demos are the way to go because they give your potential buyers the freedom to explore the features that matter to them, not only the ones you assume they want to see.
 And when you give them that freedom (and gather some interesting analytics on what they’re looking at), you gain their trust and also essential data about how prospects explore your demo too.

 What’s driving this increased interest in PLG?
 Some of it is certainly pressure from VCs and investors who look at PLG companies like DropBox and Slack and find the low-cost path to growth and profit promising.

 But another reason is that PLG aligns super well with the way buyers want to buy now.
 They want to experience your product before they buy it, much more than they want to have several conversations with a sales rep before they can get their hands on it.

 If you’re intrigued by PLG but know that a free trial or freemium model isn’t for you, there’s so much more to product-led growth than those two options!
-Consider a little product snack, deep fakes, or one of the other six potential PLG motions.

 6. Your Tech Stack Will Matter More Than Ever

 With tighter budgets comes the need for a tighter tech stack.
 The average company in 2021 had a staggering 242 SaaS apps—and less than half of employees are regularly using the apps that are available to them.

 Clearly, there’s some room for pruning here.
 Focusing on tech that can be used across multiple departments instead of for just one narrow purpose can help.

 For demo purposes, buying access to a platform that only your SEs and demo engineers can use, for example, isn’t going to give you the biggest return because its scope is so limited.
 Instead, try a platform like Reprise that’s no-code so your product marketers and AEs can use it too, expanding the potential for creating demos you can use throughout the buyer journey.